The Ultimate Guide to Tea Expiration and Storage

 Master the art of identifying the vitality of your tea, and harness the strategies to amplify its life force.
 Yum Cha isn’t just a tea subscription service; it’s a journey, a revolution, a personal transformation.
 Every month, we’re not just sending you tea; we're connecting souls, passions, and flavors.

 We bridge the vast expanse of the world with handpicked teas from over 100 global tea sanctuaries.
 It’s a dance of flavors, a symphony of aromas, all curated with YOU at the epicenter.
-Any tea you like, each with a story, a purpose, a mission to elevate your spirit, await you in every box.
-Are you ready to embark on this transformative tea odyssey?
+Any tea you like, each with a story, a purpose, a mission to elevate your spirit, awaits you in every box.

 Contents